marjoleinF/gamtree/README.md

 ## Introduction

-Package **gamtree** offers functionality for detection and identification of subgroups with differently shaped effects in GAMs.
-It provides two main functions:
+Package **gamtree** offers functionality for detection and identification of subgroups with differently shaped effects in GAMs:

--   `splinetree` for partitioning unpenalized or parametric splines (e.g., cubic and natural splines), package **glmertree** is used for estimation and partitioning, and package **splines** (or **mgcv**, will be supported in future versions) is used for setting up the spline bases.
+-   For partitioning unpenalized or parametric splines (e.g., cubic and natural splines), package **glmertree** is used for estimation and partitioning, and package **splines** or **mgcv** is used for setting up the spline bases.

--   `gamtree` for partitioning penalized or semi-parametric splines (i.e., *smoothing* splines), package **gamm4** is used for estimation and packages **partykit** and **merDeriv** are used for partitioning.
+-   For partitioning penalized or semi-parametric splines (i.e., *smoothing* splines), package **gamm4** is used for estimation and packages **partykit** and **merDeriv** are used for partitioning.